-Google Sheets is the universal operational backbone for real estate professionals who need flexible, collaborative data management without the rigidity of purpose-built software.
-While CRMs handle contact relationships, Sheets excels at financial tracking, comparative market analysis, transaction coordination, and team performance dashboards.
-Real estate agents use Sheets for commission calculators that account for splits and referral fees, listing trackers that monitor days on market and price changes, and closing checklists that ensure every step from contract to keys is completed.
+Google Sheets is the universal operational backbone for commercial real estate investment and development teams who need flexible, collaborative data management without the rigidity of purpose-built software.
+While CRMs handle contact relationships, Sheets excels at financial modeling, deal screening, asset-level tracking, and portfolio performance dashboards.
+CRE acquisitions teams use Sheets for back-of-the-envelope underwriting models that account for NOI, cap rate, and IRR, pipeline trackers that monitor each deal's stage and days in diligence, and diligence checklists that ensure every step from LOI to close is completed.

-Real estate operations generate mountains of data that need to be tracked, calculated, and shared across team members—but don't require the overhead of enterprise software.
-Commission splits involve complex math (agent percentage, brokerage cut, referral fees, transaction coordinator share) that changes per deal.
-Google Sheets lets you build custom calculators that agents update with deal details, and formulas instantly compute everyone's payout.
-When deals close, this data flows into monthly summaries showing YTD earnings, tax withholding, and projected annual income.
+CRE investment and development operations generate mountains of data that need to be tracked, calculated, and shared across the deal team—but don't require the overhead of enterprise software.
+Return math is complex (NOI, going-in cap rate, exit cap, leveraged vs. unleveraged IRR, LP/GP promote splits) and changes per deal.
+Google Sheets lets you build custom underwriting models that analysts update with deal details, and formulas instantly compute pro-forma returns.
+When deals close, this data flows into portfolio summaries showing YTD acquisitions, deployed equity, and projected fund-level returns.

 Security, compliance, and vendor evaluation frameworks for AI operations